-To perform a Reset, the $\overline{\text{CS}}$ pin must first be asserted, and then the opcode F0h must be clocked into the device.
+To perform a Reset, the CS pin must first be asserted, and then the opcode F0h must be clocked into the device.
 No address bytes need to be clocked in, but a confirmation byte of D0h must be clocked into the device immediately after the opcode.
 Any additional data clocked into the device after the confirmation byte will be ignored.
 When the $\overline{\text{CS}}$ pin is deasserted, the program operation currently in progress will be terminated within a time of t{SWRST} .
 Since the program or erase operation may not complete before the device is reset, the contents of the page being programmed or erased cannot be guaranteed to be valid.

 The Reset command has no effect on the states of the Configuration Register or RSTE bit in the Status Register.
-The WEL however, will be reset back to its default state.
+Apart from Sequential Programming, the WEL bit will be reset back to its default state.

-The complete opcode and confirmation byte must be clocked into the device before the $\overline{\text{CS}}$ pin is deasserted, and the $\overline{\text{CS}}$ pin must be deasserted on an even byte boundary (multiples of eight bits); otherwise, no Reset operation will be performed.
+The complete opcode and confirmation byte must be clocked into the device before the \overline{CS} pin is deasserted, and the \overline{CS} pin must be deasserted on an even byte boundary (multiples of eight bits); otherwise, no Reset operation will be performed.

-Figure 12-9.
+Table 12-3.
 Reset